 3. Optimize code and calls to outside servers

 The new website look at feel is just cosmetic.
 Behind the scenes, my site was full of garbage code.
 Old tracking code, scripts, and inefficient custom components that were not set up for speed added a ton of load time to my pages.
 I also learned that the order of the code matters, as well as the behind the scenes instructions your website gives browsers on which code to load first.
 It all adds up to big load time savings when this stuff is ordered correctly, so make sure you’ve got a good handle on how to get it done.
+Optimizing the website for speed meant taking a hard look at features and determining which were actually used, and which were just wishful thinking.

 4. Make sure your site is mobile optimized